+Do you want to know the unexpected benefits to hiring lawn care professionals?
 Our landscaping company in Naperville offers organic options to the traditional fertilizers and pesticides found in most hardware stores.
 We use carbon-based substances derived from plants and animal parts or residue to keep away unwanted weeds and pests.
+Overall we support green landscaping strategies.
 We use organic materials such as:

 The reason for organic lawn care is simple.
 It’s safer.
 It reduces your exposure to potentially harmful chemicals.
 It’s the green option.
 It’s better for the environment and better for your family.
 There are also additional benefits of organic lawn care, including:

 With organic lawn care, you can rest easier knowing that your children and pets aren’t being exposed to poisonous chemicals created to exterminate pests.
 Most products made to kill something are made with strong chemicals that could cause adverse effects if exposed to them regularly.

 Children and pets are generally more exposed to lawns than adults are.
 Children play outside with their friends, roll around in the grass, and get their hands dirty.
 Your lawn should be a safe place for them to do that.
 It is part of our mission to keep your family away from harmful substances.

 Our pets also spend time outside, and if our lawns have toxic chemicals in them, our pets can quickly bring those chemicals inside with them without us even realizing it.
 This chemical contamination can be problematic and harmful, and it would take a lot of cleaning to get rid of the chemicals brought in on your pet’s paws.